acrenwelge/Portfolio-Reference-Documents/javams-guidlines.md

-# Portfolio Reference Documents - Java with Microservices Training Track
+# Portfolio Reference Documents - Java with Microservices

 Refer to the [Portfolio Guidelines](./javams-guidlines.md#portfolio-guidelines) and [Portfolio Sample](./javams-guidlines.md#portfolio-sample) to generate your portfolio in RevPro.